 - Automatic detection of clicks and mouse movement to create heatmaps from DOM scraping

 Automatic detection of page URLs in the Lax sandbox include a sandbox version and not exactly reflect the main window’s URL.
 You can get the main window’s URL from the

 For automatic detection of events, metadata, user information, and outbound links from DOM scraping, you can publish custom events as an alternative.
 Publishing custom events might not be supported by all app pixels.

-Always ensure you understand the code that you add to your online store or store checkout, or hire a Shopify Expert for help with custom pixels.
+Always ensure you understand the code that you add to your online store or store checkout, or hire a Shopify Partner for help with custom pixels.

 Pixels are scripts that run in the background of your online store to track customer events.
 The more scripts you have, the slower your store will run.
 Additionally, if the script added is broken or formatted incorrectly, then the activity could run indefinitely, which can cause your site to load slowly or fail to load.

 User privacy is heavily regulated to ensure customer information is protected online.
 Code snippets can be used to bypass customer consent requirements, which violates the Shopify Terms of Service and can lead to legal liability for you.
 This is especially true if you live in or serve customers in locations with stricter privacy regulations, such as some US states or the European Economic Area.
 Remember that you are responsible for complying with applicable laws and getting all necessary consents when you use pixels to collect customer data.
 Speak with a lawyer if you are unsure about the requirements that apply to you.